-To the extent recoverable from future policy revenues and gross profits, certain costs of acquiring new insurance business, principally commissions, first-year bonus interest and other expenses related to the production of new business (including policy issue costs of \$1,908,540 for 1998 and \$1,920,895 for 1997), have been deferred.
-The value of insurance in force acquired is an asset that arose with the acquisition of two blocks of business discussed in Note 3.
+To the extent recoverable from future policy revenues and gross profits, certain costs of acquiring new insurance business, principally commissions, first-year bonus interest and policy issue costs of \$1,908,540 for 1998 and \$1,920,895 for 1997 have been deferred.
+Policy issue costs consist of that portion of the expenses of our policy issue department which are directly related to the issuance of new annuities and insurance products (including the applicable portion of salaries and related benefits paid to policy issue employees, depreciation of policy issue computers and other equipment, mail and shipping expenses, etc.) The value of insurance in force acquired is an asset that arose with the acquisition of two blocks of business discussed in Note 3.
 The initial values are determined by an actuarial study using expected future profits as a measurement of the net present value of the insurance acquired.
 Interest accrues on the unamortized balance at a rate of 6%.